 The Arts Commission's Merit Award program recognizes outstanding local literary, performing and visual artists, rewarding the many hours and personal resources each artist dedicates to their artform.
 Four awards are given: one $2500 award, two $1000 awards, and one $500 award.
-Recipients will be selected by a panel of renowned artists and cultural leaders from around the Midwest, with a range or expertise across artistic disciplines.
-The 2019 review panel includes Jennifer Harge, Dave Lucas, and Sarah Rose Sharp.
-Merit Award recipients will be announced in December 2019.
+Recipients are selected by a panel of renowned artists and cultural leaders from around the Midwest, with a range or expertise across artistic disciplines.
+The 2019 review panel included Jennifer Harge of Detroit, a nationally recognized movement artist and founder of Harge Dance Stories; Dave Lucas of Cleveland, current Poet Laureate of Ohio and Case Western Reserve University faculty; and Sarah Rose Sharp of Detroit, an artist, activist, and writer for national publications including Hyperallergic and Art in America.

 Recipients of the 2018 Merit Award